stevejay/react-roving-tabindex/README.md

 ## Development

-If you have build errors when building Storybook locally, you are likely using Node v13.
+If you have build errors when building the Storybook locally, you are likely using Node v13.
 Please use either Node v14+ or Node v12.

 ### Issues